parisni/mimic-omop-guidelines/03-result.rst

 - 18h 50k patients: this testifies the model needs structural optimisations
 - difficulté pour ajoute fr.
 - extension achilles how to ?
 - comparison with other paper about error/warnings.
+(Korean Yoon 36->28 errors)
+TODO: minimize achille errors  (12->? errors)

 2 ANALYTICS
 ###########

 Understandability and simplicity
 ================================
 - OMOP is quite consise and simple model.
 The number of table joins 2-11.
 OMOP is quite a normalized model.
 We don't think it is a problem if we use materialized views as a solution (cf contribution section)
 THis may help datascientists and statisticians to analyse datas
 - standardized code